maximilien/knfun/docs/test.md

              --watson-fn-url http://localhost:8081
 ```

-Open your browser at `http://localhost:8082` or `curl http://localhost:8082`
+Open your browser at `http://localhost:8082` or `curl http://localhost:8082` to see output at the terminal.

 ## Credentials config